CNURobotics/chris_ros_turtlebot/README.md

 The custom Gazebo plugin publishes ground truth pose for the base_footprint link that can be used with fake localization.

+> NOTE: The turtlebot_description depends on a defunct create_description package.
+Just ignore this error for Noetic.
+> The create_description package is not needed by our Turtlebot with Kobuki base.

 ### chris_turtlebot_dashboard

 This package contains a customized version of the kobuki_dashboard.
 This version permits diagnostic messsages from within a particular robot's name space, and also handles stale messages for the battery indicators, as well as updated PyQt5 bindings